-The assessment panel will not be provided with a name or pseudonym; a random number will be generated to facilitate a blind adjudication and peer review process.
+The assessment panel will not be provided with a name or pseudonym; a random number will be generated to facilitate a blind adjudication and peer-review process.

-The entrant/Author is to ensure their legal name and appropriate contact details are completed when finalising their entry.
+The entrant/author is to ensure their legal name and appropriate contact details are completed in the electronic system when finalising their entry.
 Winning and high quality papers will be published under the author's name, unless specifically requested to remain anonymous.